WRITING

 The pendulum has swung too far from art’s original role in communicating meaning and providing fulfilling experiences.
 The baby has been thrown out with the bathwater, in terms of enabling wide access to an artwork’s meaning via it’s aesthetic qualities.
 Some galleries and certain sections of the artworld still cling to the anti-aesthetic approach, perpetuating a culture that largely rejects beauty and the sublime, and instead champions an often-alienating, unhelpful climate of elitism and deliberate obfuscation.
 In trying to remain ahead of the game, and legitimising ‘bad-art’, they are in fact complicit in the destruction of accessible culture.

-A significant painter who successfully straddles both worlds and is forging her own path with great effort, regardless of fashion or beauty, is American artist, Amy Sillman.
+A significant painter who successfully straddles both worlds, forging her own path with great effort, regardless of fashion or beauty, is American artist, Amy Sillman.
 Although she renounces beauty as a driving force, her works are beautiful.
 By ‘beautiful’, I mean they are balanced, unified, have integrity, and are masterpieces of contemporary colour and meaningful composition.
 She explains her approach,

 “I don’t care about beauty at all, not one tiny bit.
 In fact, I don’t like it.
 I’m interested more in ugliness.” ....“I’ll go over something that looks perfectly good — it looks beautiful, there’s nothing wrong with it, and I completely wreck it,” (New York Times, Loos,T., 2013)